What to expect

-Although the service doesn't usually include activities for children there are pew bags in the ante room to help to keep the children amused.
+Although the service doesn't usually include activities for children there are pew bags and activity in the ante room to help to keep the children amused.

 We have a loop system for the hearing impaired, full wheel chair access to the church (via a lift), disabled toilets just to the side of the ante room and wheel chair spaces can be arranged.

 Toilets can be found throughout the building and there are ample signs to indicate where they are situated.
 The church also has free Wi-Fi from which you can access our website and Facebook page.

 Coffee and tea is served after the service in the church hall.
 The stewards will be happy to take you down or direct you as necessary.